-Standard Statement of effective practice Statement of highly effective practice The teacher selects and uses teaching approaches appropriate to the learning outcomes and to pupils' learning needs Teachers select and use approaches to match the selected learning outcomes of the lesson and meet the learning needs, interests and abilities of pupils.
-Teachers select and use approaches to match the selected learning outcomes of the lesson, meet the learning needs, interests and abilities of pupils, and to open up further learning opportunities .
+Standard Statement of effective practice Statement of highly effective practice The teacher selects and uses teaching approaches appropriate to the learning intentions and to students' learning needs Teachers select and use approaches to match the learning intentions of the lesson and meet the learning needs, interests and abilities of students.
+Teachers select and use approaches to match the learning intentions of the lesson, meet the learning needs, interests and abilities of students, and to open up further learning opportunities.